 For the various schools or theories of Christian Apologetics, click "Theory" (also on the menu to the left).

 evangelize the unsympathetic.
 It is a discipline that can be learned and improved over time.
 Polemics is a related discipline.
-It is the defense of the faith against those inside the church who would undermine its core doctrines.
+It is the defense of the faith against those inside the church, who would undermine its core doctrines.
+But we often conflate the two.

-with that orthodoxy are labelled heretics by the Protestants.
-Orthodoxy is too often in the eyes of the beholder.
 Some see apologetics as divisive; others would argue that it unites.
 Confessions and Creeds are products of apologetics.
-They unite their subscribers under a banner of biblical truth -- at least as they conceive it.
+They unite their subscribers under a banner of biblical truth -- at least as they perceive it.

 The arguments of Polemics (i.e., arguments in support of Protestant orthodoxy) will be found on the Doctrine